 Things to Do Without Internet to Pass the Time

 Once you’ve taken as many precautionary steps as you can, you’ll probably want other things to keep yourself occupied.
-Whether you’d prefer to be creative, constructive or a little bit of both, there are various things you can do without internet and all your devices to stay entertained during an outage.
+Whether you’d prefer to be creative, constructive or do a little bit of both, there are various things you can do without internet and all your devices to stay entertained during an outage.

 If you’re looking to make the most of your time without power, consider doing something productive.